 To gain school work credit or stay in the region for longer than 90 days, international students must apply for a student visa for Europe at the embassy or consulate of the country where they wish to further their education.

-While it is possible to follow courses with a valid ETIAS, the travel authorisation may not be used to enrol in a university or at a higher education institution.
+While it is possible to follow courses with a valid ETIAS, the travel authorization may not be used to enrol in a university or at a higher education institution.

 Take courses of up to 90 days in Europe with ETIAS